TsekaLuk/Nebutra-Sailor/README.template.md

 ### Why {{brand.name}}?

+**For the Vibe Business era**: {{brand.name}} bridges the gap between _"I can build it with AI"_ and _"I can ship a profitable product"_.

+> **Vibe Coding** solves the problem of _building it_; **Vibe Business** solves the problem of _making it profitable_.
+>
+> Going from 0 to 90 is easy—AI handles the coding.
+The real challenge is the last 10%: security, architecture, scalability, and turning a demo into a product that generates revenue.

 - **🚀 Production-Ready** — Battle-tested architecture patterns used in real enterprise deployments
-- **🤖 AI-Native** — Built-in support for LLMs, embeddings, RAG, and AI agents via MCP
+- **🤖 AI-Native** — Built-in support for LLMs, Multi-Agent, and AI agents via MCP
 - **🏢 Multi-Tenant** — Row-level security, tenant isolation, and per-tenant customization out of the box
 - **⚡ Modern Stack** — Next.js 17, React 19, TypeScript 5.6+, TailwindCSS 4.0
 - **💳 Billing Built-in** — Database-driven plans, Stripe integration, usage metering, and feature entitlements
 - **📋 Legal & Compliance** — Cookie consent, privacy controls, GDPR/CCPA compliance infrastructure
-- **🔌 Extensible** — Modular microservices architecture with event-driven communication
+- **🔐 Security-First** — WAF, RLS, Prompt Injection protection built-in
 - **🌍 Global-Ready** — i18n, CDN, edge caching, and multi-region deployment support
-- **📊 Proven Impact** — Delivered projects have shown >70% reduction in manual reporting time with 4× faster insights
+- **👤 One-Person Ready** — Multi-Agent workflows and automated CI/CD for solo founders
-- **🦄 For Unicorns** — PoC‑to‑production patterns that balance velocity with reliability
+- **🦄 For Unicorns** — Demo → Product → Revenue patterns that balance velocity with reliability

 ## Highlights